astev423/Huffman-Coding-Project/README.md

 ```
 ./HuffmanCoder
 ```
 The terminal output from the program will explain the rest.
-Just make sure you have a .txt file ready in the same folder.
+Just make sure you have a .txt file ready in the same folder as the executable.

 # Notes on the project
 -I wanted to learn how to use smart pointers, which I think I did successfully, but they were